umberH/umberH.github.io/index.markdown

           don't fall apart when real data shows up, and dashboards that catch drift before anyone else notices.</p>

-          </p>Generative AI is where my head is right now —
+          <p>Generative AI is where my head is right now —
           specifically what happens when LLMs meet messy, real-world business data.</p>